 How does A Place for Mom work?

-- Assisted living: This type of community is for seniors who don’t need care from skilled nurses but require help with daily tasks.
-This can include situations such as medication management and personal care.
-Assisted living communities provide meals, housekeeping and social activities for seniors to enjoy.
+- Assisted living: This type of community is for people who require help with daily tasks but don’t need care from skilled nurses.
+This can include medication management and personal care.
+Assisted living communities provide meals, housekeeping and social activities.

-- Home care agencies: For those who want to stay in their home or are recovering from illness or surgery, home care might be the best option.
-A Place for Mom helps you find trusted live-in caregivers who offer care around the clock.
-These services often include cooking, cleaning and transportation.
+- Home care agencies: For those who want to stay in their home or who are recovering from illness or surgery, home care might be the best option.
+A Place for Mom helps you find live-in caregivers who offer care around the clock, including cooking, cleaning and transportation.

 Not all these services are offered in every state.
 A Place for Mom provides charts for each service on its website and lists the areas where they’re available.

-Once you've selected the option that best meets your needs, your local advisor helps make the transition go as smoothly as possible by providing move-in support along with services to ease the transition for you and your loved ones.
+Once you've selected the option that best meets your needs, your local advisor provides information and support services to ease the transition for you and your loved ones.

 A Place for Mom FAQ

-- A Place for Mom is a free service, so it doesn’t accept insurance.
+A Place for Mom is free to consumers, so it doesn’t accept insurance.